 They are defined as such by many different civilizations – think of dark and light, of yin and yang, of man and woman (metaphorically).

-In all ancient stories there is a man like Adam in the Christian bible who is a rule follower, structured and stable.
-The man loves a woman like Eve who is curious and creative, hungry for the new and slightly dangerous.
+In many ancient stories, a man like Adam in the Christian bible is a rule follower, structured and stable.
+The man loves a woman like Eve, who is curious and creative, hungry for the new and slightly dangerous.

 Adam and Eve are not people.
 They never were.
 They are energies.
 They always will be.